 Seadragons swim slowly with nearly invisible movements of their fins but mostly go with the flow of the water among the sea plants they resemble.

 How They’re Doing

-Sea dragons came perilously close to disappearing in the 1990s due to pollution and habitat loss.
-Australia has officially protected the populations but pollution remains a threat.
+Seadragons came close to disappearing in the 1990s due to pollution and habitat loss.
+Since 1999, Australia has officially protected these species, although their numbers are still thought to be decreasing.

 Weedy Seadragon Map

 Length: Weedy up to 18 inches; Leafy up to 13.5 inches

 - Seadragons are extremely delicate.
 They can be injured even by the simple touch of a human hand.